 Perhaps the central selling point Shively's been using to attract potential investors is that his brand offers a “risk mitigated” way to get in on the ground floor of the sure to be lucrative marijuana production and distribution market without running afoul of the authorities.

 “We've taken jail out of the equation,” he says.
-When I ask how that's possible, given federal law, Shively describes spending a tonne of money in legal fees to come up with a proprietary “deal structure” that allows him to acquire medical marijuana dispensaries and recreational pot stores across the country without creating any criminal liability.
+When I ask how that's possible, given federal law, Shively describes spending a ton of money in legal fees to come up with a proprietary “deal structure” that allows him to acquire medical marijuana dispensaries and recreational pot stores across the country without creating any criminal liability.

 “When it's sufficiently legal to own them outright, we will.
 Until then, there's a whole different way we're going to operate.”

 Diego Pellicer's first such acquisition was a Seattle medical marijuana access point called the North West Patient's Resource Center that maintains a stellar reputation within the industry and among lawmakers in Washington State.
 CEO John Davis has been a dedicated drug law reform advocate for decades.
-In 2008, he shared NORML's Cannabis Activist of the Year award for his role in helping to organise Seattle Hempfest, and he currently serves as Executive Director of the Coalition for Cannabis Standards and Ethics.
+In 2008, he shared NORML's Cannabis Activist of the Year award for his role in helping to organize Seattle Hempfest, and he currently serves as Executive Director of the Coalition for Cannabis Standards and Ethics.

 When I ask about his relationship with Jamen Shively, he says they're “married,” in the business sense, just three months after meeting for the first time.